$172.00 - $4,678.00

 Alterations in PD-L1 succinylation shape anti-tumor immune responses in melanoma.

-In Nature Genetics on 1 March 2025 by Liang, L., Kuang, X., et al.
+In Nat Genet on 1 March 2025 by Liang, L., Kuang, X., et al.

 Tumors undergo metabolic reprogramming to meet the energetic, synthetic and redox demands essential for malignancy, often characterized by increased glycolysis and lactate production.
 However, the role of mitochondrial metabolism in tumor immunity remains unclear.
 The present study integrates spatial transcriptomics, bulk transcriptomics and proteomics, revealing a strong link between the metabolite succinyl-CoA and tumor immunity as well as the efficacy of anti-programmed cell death protein-1 (PD-1) therapy in patients with melanoma.
 Elevated succinyl-CoA levels, through α-ketoglutarate or succinate supplementation, enhanced T cell-mediated tumor elimination, both in vitro and in vivo.
 Mechanistically, succinylation of the ligand of PD-1 (PD-L1) at lysine 129 led to its degradation.
 Increased carnitine palmitoyltransferase 1A (CPT1A), identified as a succinyltransferase for PD-L1, boosted anti-tumor activity.
 Preclinically, bezafibrate, a hyperlipidemia drug, upregulated CPT1A and synergized with CTLA-4 monoclonal antibody to inhibit tumor growth.
-Clinically, higher PD-L1 and lower CPT1A levels in tumors correlated with better anti-PD-1 therapy responses, suggesting potential biomarkers for prediction of treatment efficacy. © 2025.
-The Author(s).
+Clinically, higher PD-L1 and lower CPT1A levels in tumors correlated with better anti-PD-1 therapy responses, suggesting potential biomarkers for prediction of treatment efficacy.

-• Mus musculus (House mouse)
+• Mus musculus (Mouse)

 Intratumor heterogeneity in KRAS signaling shapes treatment resistance.

-In IScience on 21 February 2025 by Petrenko, O., Kirillov, V., et al.
+In iScience on 21 February 2025 by Petrenko, O., Kirillov, V., et al.

 KRAS mutations are linked to some of the deadliest forms of cancer.
 Pharmacological studies suggest that co-targeting KRAS with feedback/bypass pathways could lead to enhanced anti-tumor activity.
 The underlying premise is that cancers display a deep-rooted hypersensitivity to KRAS inactivation.
 Here, we investigate the role of intratumor heterogeneity in pancreatic ductal adenocarcinoma, focusing on oncogenic KRAS addiction and treatment resistance.
 Integrated analysis of single-cell and bulk RNA sequencing data reveals that most tumors display a mixture of cells with vastly different degrees of KRAS dependency.
 We identify distinct cell populations that vary in their gene expression patterns pertaining to the predicted level of KRAS signaling activity, cell growth, and differentiation commitment within each tumor.
 Selective targeting of mutant KRAS suppresses the growth of tumor cells with high RAS/mitogen-activated protein kinase (MAPK) activity while sparing pre-existing subsets with low RAS signaling activity, necessitating alternative treatments.
-Combination immunotherapy leads to durable tumor regression in preclinical models. Ā© 2024 The Author(s).
+Combination immunotherapy leads to durable tumor regression in preclinical models.

 • Cancer Research